Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 ## Breakdown of project into sprints
 We organised our work as a series of one-week sprints from early March to mid-May.
 While we knew from the beginning that we would have weekly sprints, the main focus of each sprint was typically dictated by what was left in the backlog from the week before.
 Anything remaining in the backlog, was therefore, prioritised for the following sprint.
 We reviewed our product at the end of each week, using methods that will be described [below](#details-of-design-evaluation).
 Our main goal at the end of each sprint was to constantly produce a working product.
 The requirements for that sprint, in line with the Agile method, were dictated at the beginning and did not change during the week.
 The list of requirements acted to outline our tests, and ensure that our systems were able to be integrated successfully at the end of each sprint.
 As this was a rapid timeline to produce a working prototype, we knew that we wanted to aim for a 'release' of our product at the end of each sprint after the 30th of March.
 After defining our architecture in the first sprint, we aimed to see how much work we could achieve in terms of implementing the system in the second sprint.
 This then helped us to ensure we set realistic requirements and goals for each successive sprint.

 We met in person or talk as a group over Google hangouts each Monday at 3pm for a sprint review/retrospective.
 The work over from the last week was presented and discussed, with completed items marked as "done".
 The to-does for the coming week/sprint as well as the backlog for later sprints was agreed upon.
 The coding pairs for the different substreams had bilateral "stand-ups" to check on how the work is progressing and problem-solve.
 Also, we discussed interactions between subsystems as needed during the week.
-In the following week we listed all the items for the week as “WIP” (Work-in-progress) or “Done”.
+In the following week we listed all the items for the week as “Backlog" or “Done”.
 The backlog was moved to later sprints, with only items remaining in the done column in the end.

 As one of the key foundations of Agile software development is to have self-organising teams, we knew that it was important to collectively focus on the most important user stories to be implemented during each sprint.
 We were confident in our capabilities to successfully maintain a minimum viable product during each week's sprint.
 In order to keep this clear, we created a Gantt chart to be used between each of the teams working on the different subsystems.
 This was used in conjunction with our project's [Kanban Board](https://github.com/Team-Jag/Do-or-die-fitness-tracker/projects/1).
 We used the Kanban board to keep it clear which requirements needed to be done, what people were currently working on, and what was completed.
 We also added a backlog column for features that we pushed for later iterations.
 Both of these features were useful to keep our work user focused, while ensuring cohesion between each subsystem.
 ![Updated Gantt Chart](Images/updated_gantt.png)